Falanet/Falanet-Terminal-Email-Client/README.md

 user=your-username@falanet.org
 ```

-Replace `your-username` with your actual Falanet username and `Your Full Name` with your display name.
+Replace `your-username` with your actual Falaclient username and `Your Full Name` with your display name.

 ## Enhanced Features